Mid-Atlantic Turtle and Tortoise Society

 We DO adopt to first time turtle keepers.
 HOWEVER, we need to know that you understand the proper care for a turtle, and the long-term commitment that comes with a turtle or tortoise.
 Feel free to write or call if you have any questions about keeping a turtle, but do review other resources when making your decision.

-Most of our foster homes are located in Maryland, USA., and the majority of turtles available for adoption are near Baltimore, with turtles occasionally for adoption in PA, VA, and DE.
+Most of our foster homes are located in Maryland, USA., and the majority of turtles available for adoption are near Baltimore, with turtles occasionally for adoption in NJ, PA, VA, and DE.
+We have may also have transporters to York, PA, and Alexandria, VA, depending on the species.

 An adoption contract comes with each turtle.
 Basically, you agree to care for a turtle or tortoise in a humane manner and maintain it in accordance with the laws and ordinances in the county and state in which you reside.
 You further agree that you will not sell, trade, release, or give away said animal in any way without the written permission of MATTS.
 If you cannot care for the animal for any reason, it may be returned to MATTS.
 MATTS reserves the right to approve the transfer of adopted turtles to another individual or organization - you don't have to return it to us if you can't keep it, but we'd like to know where it goes if you don't keep it.